anil-ganti/CC-climate-tech/tea_assignment.md

 5. **Energy Cost**: $5/GJ (natural gas).
 7. **Carbon Sequestration**: 2 tons of CO₂ per ton of hydrogen produced.
 8. **Capital Expenditure (CapEx)**: $344 million for the Nth plant.
+9. **Plant Lifetime** 30 years
+10. **Plant Capacity Factor** 0.95 (unitless)

 Your goal is to calculate the levelized hydrogen production cost ($/kg), assess the impact of carbon pricing, and reflect on the feasibility of the technology.

-### Part 1: Biomass Feedstock Costs
-1. Calculate the daily feedstock cost for a plant consuming 2000 dry tons of biomass per day.
+### Calculating OpEx input costs
-2. Determine the feedstock cost contribution per kilogram of hydrogen produced.
+1. Calculate the feedstock cost per kg of hydrogen produced.

-### Part 2: Energy Costs
-1. Calculate the energy input required per day for hydrogen production based on a yield of 75 kg H₂ per ton of biomass, 2000 dt and 15 GJ/ton of hydrogen.
-2. Determine the energy cost contribution per kilogram of hydrogen produced.
+2. Calculate the energy input cost per kg of hydrogen produced.

-### Part 3: Total Production Cost
-1. Find the CapEx contribution to the cost per kg of hydrogen by assuming the Nth plant runs for 20 years.
-2. Putting it all together, compute the cost of hydrogen production.
-How does this compare to the current cost and target costs from question 1?
-What needs to happen between production and consumption?
-Find rough costs for this to estimate the achievable margin in producing, distributing and selling hydrogen from waste biomass.

-### Part 4: Impact of Carbon Pricing
+### Calculating levelized cost of hydrogen
-1. What must the price of carbon sequestration be to offset the cost of hydrogen production?
+1. Use the capital expenditure (CapEx) costs, the plant lifetime, and the plant capacity factor, or time the plant is running, to calculate the levelized cost of hydrogen production.
+2. Suppose you want to run on cheap wind electricity.
+Use your capacity factor and LCOE of wind from question 3 to calculate what your levelized cost of hydrogen would be if you produced hydrogen only when the wind was blowing.

-### Part 5: Qualitative sensitivity analysis
+### Scenario analysis
-Typically a TEA will include sensitivity analysis.
-What happens when the inputs to your model are perturbed?
-Does this "make" or "break" your economics?
-What inputs in our model may change dramatically due to market conditions or policy?
-How should we account for these possible scenarios when making decisions today?
+Typically a TEA will include sensitivity analysis and scenario analysis.
+Qualitatively, what would need to change to bring down your levelized cost of hydrogen production?
+How does this map to ongoing trends in the energy landscape?